SMS Notifications – Best Practices For Real-Time Routing Updates

 A consistent, clear sender identity helps prevent confusion and reduces the chance of your messages being flagged as spam.

-Examples of routing-related SMS messages:
+Examples of last mile-related SMS messages:

 • ETA: “Your order will arrive between 2:00 – 2:30 PM.”